Entering Grades 5 – 7

 Our full-day camps for middle schoolers are one-of-a-kind summer camps!
 Instructors challenge campers to use their observation skills and individual experiences as each discovers how plants play a role in art, chemistry, cuisine, and ecology.

-Professional artists will introduce Adventurers to the use of various media to create their own art.
-Using the Garden as a backdrop, students will develop their photography, sculpture, and drawing skills.
+Adventurers use various media to create their own art.
+Using the Garden as a backdrop, students will develop their painting, sculpture, and drawing skills.
 They will explore the use of natural materials and learn various tricks of the trade used by professional artists.

 Who knew chemistry could be so cool?!
 Adventurers will explore the basics of chemistry and chemical reactions.
 By performing simple experiments, they will develop a basic understanding of acids and bases, fine-tune measurement skills, and understand the importance of accurate data observation and recording.